IPMIUTIL performs a series of common IPMI server management functions to allow

 Ease-of-use examples with IPMIUTIL:

-or run in driverless mode, which is useful for boot media or test
+Linux driverless support is ideal for boot media or embedded

 Configuring the IPMI LAN requires just a single command

-The decoding of IPMI events includes a severity.
+The decoding of IPMI SEL events includes a severity.

 Watchdog management is automated via ipmiutil_wdt.

-perform these tasks in Baseboard Management Controller (BMC) firmware allows
+perform these tasks in IPMI firmware on the Baseboard Management

 The IPMI Management Utilities project provides a series of utilities that